phpearth/docs/best-practices/index.md

 ## Introduction

-In this section we will list some of the best practices to become real PHP ninja.
+In this section we will list some of the best practices to become a real PHP ninja.
 PHP offers a lot of options and styles of writing your code.
 But as your application grows and becomes more complex following some good practices is a must if you want to have a maintanable and modern PHP coding or just want to be a good PHP developer.